top of page

 Gaping mouths are a common sign of discomfort in bitted horses

-Over the years, more awareness about the effects of bits has led many to choose less harsh equipment.
-Opting for snaffles instead of leverage bits, rubber instead of metal.
-However, many riders are making the decision to do away with bits altogether and are reaping the benefits of the transition.
+Increased awareness about the effects of the bit has led many to turn to less harsh equipment, opting for snaffles instead of leverage bits and rubber instead of metal.
+However, many riders are doing away with bits altogether.

 Benefits of Going Bitless

-In 2018, researchers Bob Cook and Matthew Kibler looked into the benefits of transitioning horses from bits to bitless.
+In 2018, researchers Bob Cook and Matthew Kibler stuied the benefits of transitioning horses from bits to bitless.
 The findings are eye-opening.
-They recorded pain signals in ridden horses during a bited ride and a bitless ride.
+Cook and Kibler compared the pain signals displayed by horses ridden first in a bit and then bitless.
 After switching to a bitless alternative, of the 66 horses studied, there was a substantial 87% reduction in pain signals, showing that the bit was the main cause of pain among the sample.
 Throughout the study, a whopping 65 of the 66 horses showed an aversion to the bit.

 Horse trail riding in bitless bridle